-Pleats are back again for spring, and you are going to see a lot of them!
+Pleats are back again for spring 2020, and you are going to see a lot of them!
 Most notably, you will recognize knife pleats or accordion pleats on skirts, dresses, tops and blouses.
 These tiny knife pleats are just what you need to update your wardrobe for spring.
 If you are over 40, I know this is a trend that you lived though before, but you definitely can (and will want to) wear pleats again.
+You’ll be happy to learn that they fit extremely well and are made even better than before.
 Here are some tips on how to wear the latest pleats trend when you are over 40.
-You’ll be happy to learn that they fit extremely well and are made even better than before.

 Pleated Skirt Trend

-When you are over 40, skip the mini-skirts.
+When you’re over 40, you may want to sidestep mini-skirts.
 Luckily mid-length and maxi skirts are totally on-trend and they are sophisticated and flattering in pleated styles.
 Look for sunray pleats, which are basically accordion pleats that start out smaller at the waist and get larger toward the hem.
-These are very slimming because they stay flatter near your waist and get fuller towards the hemline.
+These are very slimming because they stay flatter near your waist and grow fuller towards the hemline.
 The same line is created when pleats are cut on a bias, or stitched down from the waist to the hip.
 The last thing you want is more fullness at the waist!

 What are the best fabrics for pleated mid-skirts?
 Stick to soft fabrics, like silk or chiffon because they will lay better than stiff fabrics such as woven cotton.
 Most of the skirts I have seen for spring are made with these softer fabrics.
 Shop for solids or florals, or try slimming vertical stripes.
 Have fun making a statement with interesting geometric patterns, too.
 These are not your parochial school-girl pleated skirts – they have grown up!

 Some designers have designed what I am calling “pleat blocking.”
-For example Tibi offers dresses with blocks of pleated fabric combined with areas of smooth fabric to create a mixed-media effect.
+For example A.L.C. created this Peyton Tiger-Print Paneled & Pleated Dress with areas of smooth fabric to create a mixed-media effect.
 These dresses are modern, original, loose fitting and perfect for women over 40.

 Pleated Tops and Blouses

 Maybe you don’t get dressed up in skirts or dresses very often but you can wear the pleats trend in the form of a top!
-You will find tops with all-over pleated fabric, which are loose and forgiving.
-Make sure these tops fit well because you don’t want them to overpower you, or you might look like you’re wearing a mumu.
-A safer alternative is a blouse or top that is only pleated on a fews of the elements, such as the cuffs or sleeves.
+Look for tops with all-over pleated fabric, which are loose and forgiving.
+Make sure these tops fit well because you don’t want them to overpower you, or you might look like you’re wearing a muumuu.
+A safer alternative is a blouse or top that is only pleated on a few of the elements, such as the cuffs or sleeves.

 How will you be wearing the newest pleats trend this season?
 Will you get a skirt, dress or top?